reactplay/react-play/src/plays/simple-calculator/Readme.md

 # Simple Calculator

 I will create a Calculator which can perform basic arithmetic operations.
+The application uses math.js library to perform the calculations.

 ## Play Demographic